Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 If you want to shed ounces of weight but not sacrifice your warmth and comfort at night, consider the snuggly lightweight backpacking quilts made by Enlightened Equipment in Winona, MN.

-The quilt features synthetic insulation, with 10D nylon interior and exterior.
+The quilt features 850 untreated down, with 10D nylon interior and exterior.

 It's easy to vent this quilt with the footbox zipper (quick conversion to a blanket).

 Or cinch it down around you for more warmth.
 Use the pad attachment system to get your comfort dialed in just right.